ezsystems/ezplatform/README.md

 A fallback mechanism is provided so that your modules built on top of eZ Publish 4 (aka *Legacy kernel*) can still be used in the new architecture.

+## COPYRIGHT
+Copyright (C) 1999-2012 eZ Systems AS.
+All rights reserved.

 ## LICENCE
-eZ Systems AS & GPL v2.0
+http://www.gnu.org/licenses/gpl-2.0.txt GNU General Public License v2

 ## INSTALL AND GET STARTED
 For installation instructions, see [INSTALL.md](https://github.com/ezsystems/ezpublish5/blob/master/INSTALL.md).